-Server IP address of the server for the Kerberos authentication method (Active Directory fo example) Port Port used by the server.
-By default, the port 88 / UDP named Kerberos_udp is selected.
+Server IP address of the server for the Kerberos authentication method ( Active Directory for example) Port Port used by the server.
+By default, the port 88 / UDP named Kerberos_u selected.
 Backup server Server Backup IP address of the Active Directory server for the Kerberos authentication method Port Port used by the backup server if the main server is no longer available.
-By a the port 88 / UDP named Kerberos udp is selected.
+By defaul